 If none of these situations apply, you can still make a plan for your safety.
 See our Safety Planning page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long-term or for a little while - might help improve your safety.

-For additional information on gun laws in Arizona, you can go to the Law Center to Prevent Gun Violence website.
+For additional information on gun laws in Arizona, you can go to the Giffords Law Center website.

 I've read through all of this information, and I am still confused.
 What can I do?

 Trying to understand both federal and state law can be confusing, but there are people out there who can help you better understand the law and your rights under the law.